In 2010, his senior year at Grandview High School in Aurora, Colorado, Gausman committed to LSU after going 9-2 with a 3.12 ERA.

 Dec.
 7, 2017: Gausman will pay homage for the entire 2018 season and beyond.
 He took to his Twitter account to post a picture of his new uniform, Halladay's No. 34, as a tribute to the legendary pitcher.
 The Orioles righty did not know or play with Halladay, but he looked up to him, and they shared a common bond: being from Colorado.
 (Brittany Ghiroli - MLB.com)

 Of all the players sent to new teams prior to 2018's non-waiver Trade Deadline, perhaps none faced a smoother transition than Kevin.
-The new Brave had to merely swap Manhattan hotel rooms after he was dealt by the Orioles, who were playing at Yankee Stadium at the time.
-Then he switched direction.
+After he was dealt by the Orioles, the new Brave had to merely swap Manhattan hotel rooms, because both teams were playing in New York at the time.
 A short drive to Queens planted Gausman at the door of his new clubhouse—one full of familiar faces.